apify/apify-docs/sources/platform/collaboration/index.md

     </tr>
     <tr>
         <td><strong><a href="/platform/actors/publishing">Publishing in Apify Store</a></strong></td>
         <td>Another way to share your Actor with other users is to publish it in <a href="https://apify.com/store">Apify Store</a>.
 When publishing your Actor, you can make it a Paid Actor and get paid by the users benefiting from your tool.
-For more, read the <a href="/platform/actors/publishing">publishing and monetization</a> section.</td>
+For more information, read the <a href="/platform/actors/publishing">publishing and monetization</a> section.</td>
     </tr>
 </table>